trumpnguyen37/clone_facebook/README.md

 ### You can comment with text , emojis and also using pictures and see the added comments directly sorted and also show more comments functionality.

-### You can add and edit your details like othername, bio, job, workplace, relationship etc... and they will be visible on your profile and others can see it.
+### You can add and edit your details like othername, bio, job, workplace, relationship etc... and they will be visible on your profile and others can see it..

 ### We will have a friendship system just like facebook, you can add friend,/cancel request, follow/unfollow, accept request/delete request, unfriend...